gilgoldzweig/Kotlinify/README.md

 ![Release](https://jitpack.io/v/GilGoldzweig/kotlinify.svg)

-Kotlinify is a suite of extention and classes for easier android development in kotlin.
+Kotlinify is a suite of extension and classes for easier daily android development in kotlin.
 I've created it after my own needs and i decided i should publish it and save time for others.

 The library contanis 4 modules: